 Today’s online marketer needs to reach audiences across channels, platforms, devices, and contexts.
 They want to be able to tailor their messaging to every audience, and they demand clearer metrics on campaign performance.
 Thanks to widespread adoption of programmatic advertising, marketers now find themselves competing – in real time – for every impression.

-On the “buy-side” of the digital advertising industry, AdOps teams are responsible for campaign fulfillment – that is, delivering the strongest possible results, as efficiently as possible.
-As marketers demanded more and from their digital advertising, the role of AdOps professionals became increasingly complex – and essential.
+On the “buy-side” of the digital advertising industry, AdOps teams are responsible for campaign fulfillment – delivering the strongest possible results, as efficiently as possible.
+As marketers demanded more and more from their digital advertising, the role of AdOps professionals became increasingly complex – and essential.
 Today, AdOps expertise has become the determining factor in the success or failure of any online advertising campaign.

 How does Kairos help?